avinashbest/data-structure-iit-kanpur/README.md

 - Set of statement or block of code that perform some tasks.

-- Functions can be use multiple times depend on function call.
+- Functions can be use multiple times depending upon function call.

 - The idea is to use some commonly or repeatedly done task together and make a function so that instead of writing the same code again and again we can call that function.